alwalidddd/store-alwalid/project/README.md

 and running script :

--go to alwalidd folder : cd alwalidd
+-go to alwalidd folder : cd project

 -do command : python3 app.py